The Alar Ligaments: A Cadaveric and Radiologic Comparison Study.

 RESULTS: Alar ligaments were attached to the upper half of the lateral surface of the dens and ran laterally to its insertion just medial to the occipital condyle.
 The ligaments were found to have an ovoid cross-sectional area with a nearly horizontal caudocranial trajectory and comparable diameters in both anteroposterior and superoinferior directions between the CT and cadaveric measurements.

 CONCLUSIONS: There were small but not statistically significant differences in the measurements between the cadaver specimens and the CT images.
 There was however, a strong correlation between the proximal and distal insertions, as well as the orientation of the fibers, that suggests CT images can be an appropriate approach to the study of the anatomical and 3-dimensional features of the alar ligaments.

 Neurosciences (Brain & Spine)

 Sardi, Juan P; Iwanaga, Joe; Voin, Vlad; Schmidt, Cameron; Loukas, Marios; Chapman, Jens R; Oskouian, Rod J; and Tubbs, R Shane, "The Alar Ligaments: A Cadaveric and Radiologic Comparison Study."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 24.